ragulpr/taildropout/README.md

 ![](./_figs/taildropout.gif)
 ### While training, randomly sample k
-Each **k first** directions must map input to target as good as possible.
+Teach each **k first** directions to map input to target as good as possible.
 ![](./_figs/taildropout_random.gif)
 ### Compare to regular dropout
-Each **subset of directions** learns to map input to targets as good as possible.
+Teach each **subset of directions** to map input to targets as good as possible.
 ![](./_figs/dropout.gif)

 ### Comparison to PCA